boostkpi/docs.github.io/docs/rootcause/investigation-features/index.md

 layout: default
 parent: Root-cause
 title: Investigate page features
 description: Uncover hidden trends and pinpoint anomalies with ease.
-Dive into the Investigate page features: choose your analysis timeframe, compare against various baselines, decipher the heatmap and KPI heatmap's insights, drill down for granular details, and embark on a guided tour to master its potential.
+Dive into the Investigate page features -- choose your analysis timeframe, compare against various baselines, decipher the heatmap and KPI heatmap insights, drill down for granular details, and embark on a guided tour to master its potential.
 This feature exploration empowers you to navigate the Investigate page like a pro, extracting data-driven answers with confidence.
 ---

 # Investigate page features